-On 3 November, 'Hone and Davy Morgan' arrived at Thames, 'having business with the Warden regarding their prospectors' area'.
-235 Werahiko arranged for this to be surveyed, and, after Kenrick decreed that the Prospectors' Claim would be nine men's ground in size, Werahiko received four of the shares; three were awarded to Porter, and two to McSweeney.
-236
+On 3 November, 'Hone and Davy Morgan' arrived at Thames, 'having business with the Warden regarding their prospectors' area'.244 Werahiko arranged for this to be surveyed, and, after Kenrick decreed that the Prospectors' Claim would be nine men's ground in size, Werahiko received four of the shares; three were awarded to Porter, and two to McSweeney.245

-On his first visit to Te Aroha on 25 October, Werahiko and Porter showed Kenrick the find,237 which he described in a letter to Frederick Whitaker, the Attorney General:
+On his first visit to Te Aroha on 25 October, Werahiko and Porter showed Kenrick the find,246 which he described in a letter to Frederick Whitaker, the Attorney General:

 At the top of the cleared part of this Spur Hone Werahiko had put in a cutting or drive about ten feet.
 In this there was a well-defined leader of about six inches thick, but no gold visible in the stone that was taken out while I was there.
 About sixty feet lower down the spur another cutting has been put in for a few feet upon a well-defined leader....
 Hone Werahiko states that he has seen gold in this leader and has crushed a little of the stone roughly, obtaining the color from the stone.
-Later in the day he brought me down two pieces of stone, with a speck or two of gold showing in them, that he said (I believe truly) had been just taken out of the leader.238
+Later in the day he brought me down two pieces of stone, with a speck or two of gold showing in them, that he said (I believe truly) had been just taken out of the leader.247

-In notes not included in this report, Kenrick recorded that it was 'only fair' to Werahiko 'to state that he appears honestly anxious to work on his leader and show that it is payable'.239 Werahiko did indeed continue to prospect, and showed a visiting reporter on 1 November 'about 70lb of stone obtained from the surface a few days ago, several of the pieces being worth fully 1/2 an ounce per pound'.
+In notes not included in this report, Kenrick recorded that it was 'only fair' to Werahiko 'to state that he appears honestly anxious to work on his leader and show that it is payable'.
+Werahiko did indeed continue to prospect, and showed a visiting reporter on 1 November 'about 70lb of stone obtained from the surface a few days ago, several of the pieces being worth fully 1/2 an ounce per pound'.
 At his claim, the reporter 'found Hone and his mates busy trenching.
 Hone showed me the leader from which the crushing was taken....
-Johnnie discovered most of the surface stone by burning off the fern and scrub'.240 Another reporter was guided to the claim by the leader of another party because the prospectors were 'down on the flat enjoying a
+Johnnie discovered most of the surface stone by burning off the

-236 Thames Star, 8 November 1880, p.
+245 Thames Star, 8 November 1880, p.
 2, 17 November 1880, p.
 2; Thames Advertiser, 18 November 1880, p.
 3.